MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/assign-roles-different-scopes.md

 # Assign Microsoft Entra roles at different scopes

 In Microsoft Entra ID, roles are typically assigned to apply to the entire tenant.
 However, you can also assign Microsoft Entra roles for different resources, such as administrative units or application registrations.
 For example, you could assign the Helpdesk Administrator role so that it just applies to a particular administrative unit and not the entire tenant.
 The resources that a role assignment applies to is also called the scope.
+Restricting the scope of a role assignment is supported for built-in and custom roles.
+For more information about scope, see [Overview of role-based access control (RBAC) in Microsoft Entra ID](custom-overview.md#scope).

 This article describes how to assign Microsoft Entra roles at tenant, administrative unit, and application registration scopes.
-For more information about scope, see [Overview of role-based access control (RBAC) in Microsoft Entra ID](custom-overview.md#scope).

 ## Prerequisites